dorianamouroux/folder-router/README.md

 ## Creating your routes

 In your routes directory, you can create as much as file as you want, everything will be read and add to express by folder-router.
-A route file MUST export a express.Router() instance as below  :
+A route file MUST export a express.Router() instance as below:

 routes/book.js
 ```js